-Although bile concentrations of ciprofloxacin are several fold higher than serum concentrations after oral dosing, only a small amount of the dose administered is recovered from the bile as unchanged drug.
-An additional 1 to 2% of the dose is recovered from the bile in the form of metabolites.
-Approximately 20 to 35% of an oral dose is recovered from the feces within 5 days after dosing.
-This may arise from either biliary clearance or transintestinal elimination.
+Although bile concentrations of ciprofloxacin are several fold higher than serum concentrations after intravenous dosing, only a small amount of the administered dose (< 1%) is recovered from the bile as unchanged drug.
+Approximately 15% of an IV dose is recovered from the feces within 5 days after dosing.